-If you’ve been hurt in an accident, whether a car wreck, crash with the big truck, slip-and-fall, or another personal injury, you might want to consider a free consultation with a lawyer.
+If you’ve been hurt in an accident, whether a car wreck, crash with a big truck, slip-and-fall, or another personal injury, you might want to consider a free consultation with a lawyer.
 The first step involves doing a little research about personal injury attorneys near you.
-After you have narrowed down your list, you may want to schedule a free consultation to learn about the personal injury claims process, your specific case, and get answers to other questions.
+After you have narrowed down your list, you may want to schedule a free consultation to learn about the personal injury claims process, and your specific case, and get answers to other questions.

 This article covers:

 a) What to expect in a free consultation,

 b) Tips on how to maximize your free consultation with a personal injury lawyer and

 c) How to make the meeting as productive as possible.

 The First Meeting With a Houston Personal Injury Lawyer

 When you first talk to a personal injury lawyer in an initial consultation, they will want to hear clearly and concisely how the accident occurred.
 If you have lost a family member, you may not know how the accident occurred.
 In that case, the attorney will want as much information about what you know as possible.

 Different law firms have different procedures for initial consultations.
 The length of the consultation can vary, depending on the specific lawyer or law firm.
 As a general rule, the more serious the injury or damages, the longer the consultation will take.

 For some cases like an automobile accident, the interview might be as brief as 15-30 minutes.
 For more complex cases, the initial consultation can take longer.